Timbiquí

-Timbiqui is a town and municipality in the Cauca Department, Colombia.
-It is located on the Pacific Coast of Colombia on the estuary of the Timbiqui River.
+Timbiquí is a town and municipality in the Cauca Department, Colombia.
+It is located on the Pacific Coast of Colombia on the estuary of the Timbiquí River.

 An earthquake affected its inhabitants on the first of October, 2012.

 History

 The town of Timbiquí was founded in 1772 by Francisco Mosquera and Andrés Saa, mine owners who released the land for the construction of the town, whose first name was Santa Bárbara.
 Timbiquí was promoted to the category of municipality in 1915, when the Republic began a slow process of institutionalization of the Pacific coast towns, after a conflict with the transnational company The New Timbiquí Gold Mines, Ltd., which claimed ownership over the entire population, in addition to the ownership exercised over the gold mines.

 Conquest, Colonization and Republic

 The first inhabitants of the territory of Timbiquí were indigenous people of the Embera nation who inhabited the river banks of the Colombian Pacific coast on the West side of the Cordillera Occidental, a region also known as biogeographic Chocó.

 Pascual de Andagoya, who in 1540, explored the area south of Bahía La Cruz - today Buenaventura - was the first European to report a "dense indigenous population" with large houses supported by stilts - called Barbacoas (Spanish for BBQ) by the Spanish -, especially in the vicinity of the Patía River Delta.

 According to chroniclers and the first conquerors, these stilt dwellings were so abundant that the name "Province of Las Barbacoas" was soon given to an entire region from the banks of the Saija and Timbiquí rivers to the Mira river in the south.
 Other explorations of the region during the XVI century, were made from the town of Popayán;

 The chronicles written between the years of 1541 and 1545, record two indigenous groups, one called Tama, Tamayo or Tamay, also reviewed by Ramírez de la Serna in 1610, and another called Petres, located on the banks of the Timbiquí and Guapi rivers.
 The first, there seems to be no doubt, was located on the banks of the Timbiquí River, since it is mentioned that only canoes traveled through the narrow and fast-flowing river, and not in brigantines as was done on the Petres River - river Guapi-;

 The first reference to Tamay was recorded by Fernández de Oviedo when he recounts the incursion of Cristóbal de Peña into the territory of this town.
 They became known as warriors, who had even repelled previous Spanish forces.
 Regarding the name of Timbiquí, it apparently corresponds to the old Tamay River; however its origin is not clear.
 Although it is an indigenous voice, there has never been talk of Timbiquí people.